OpsHubProduct/OpsHub-Docs-Validation-Space/docs/getting-started/registration.md

 ## Get Verification Code using Decrypted User Details

-* A zip file containing the decryption utility is copied to the OpsHub Integration Manager installation folder.
+* A zip file containing the decryption utility is copied to the <code class="expression">space.vars.SITENAME</code> installation folder.
 Follow the below steps to get the decrypted user data for the verification code generation:
   * Unzip the zip `DecryptionUtility.zip` and extract DecryptionUtility from it.
 [In the extracted folder, the `DecryptionUtility.jar` will be available].
   * In the extracted folder, the `details.properties` is available.
 Mention the below details in that file:
     * Specify the `zipFilePath` where `RegistrationDetails.zip` is present (Do not change the name of the `RegistrationDetials.zip`)